CentaurusInfra/mizar/CONTRIBUTING.md

 ### Commits

 It is not enough that we have a header for the commits.
 The commit needs to have one paragraph describing what it does.
-We shall avoid Multi-pages commits as much as possible, but we still understand the needs to do otherwise.
+We shall avoid Multi-pages commit messages as much as possible, but we still understand the needs to do otherwise.
 The format of commit message is explained below.

 ### Format of the commit message